kmubashshir86/Hacking-/README.md

 1. Normal people just click photo.
 (Risk 99%)

-2. Use background video recorders.as named as bvr pro download its mode and use it to capture video even when screen is off or other apps are running.
+2. Use background video recorders.as named as bvr pro download its mod and use it to capture video even when screen is off or other apps are running.
 [Support both front and back cameras] (Risk 10%)

 Points to be noted.